Laura10101/contractor-tax-calculator/README.md

 (colours TBC!!!!)

 As this is an entirely new site, I do not have any demographic data about the expected users.
 Once the site is in use data will be collected and demographic assumptions will be revised.
-The colour scheme could then be changed if it was felt necessary.
+The colour scheme can then be changed if it is felt necessary.

 ### Typography
-Blah
+Since the site is conveing complex informaiton, a simple, clear text was desired.

 ### Imagery
-Talk about no real images to keep it clean, and use of font awesome
+The site is free from images to ensure a clean, simple interface.

+Font awesome was used to........

 ### Wireframes
 LEAVE THIS BIT FOR NOW